Heitor Gouvêa

 -

-This code is responsible for capturing and storing Session Tokens what are sent to the “malicious” URL under my control.
-In addition to capturing the Session Token and storing it in a log file, this script redirects the user once again, this time going to the true URL and having a genuine session on the Caixa Federal system.
-As such, it is unlikely that an ordinary user will know that he is being scammed.
-The PoC URL was as follows:
+This code is responsible for capturing and storing Session Tokens sent to a “malicious” URL controlled by the attacker.
+In addition to capturing the Session Token and storing it in a log file, the script redirects the user back to the legitimate URL, ensuring they obtain a valid session on the Caixa Federal system.
+As such, it is unlikely that an average user would realize they are being deceived.
+The proof of concept URL is structured as follows:

 –